-While Fintech has been around for a long time, its modern day usage has seen a cataclysmic rise in the past 3 years.
+While Fintech has been around for a long time, its modern day usage has seen a dramatic rise in the past 3 years.
 Fintech stands for financial technology, a market that become more and more accessible to individual consumers.
 Fintech includes but is not limited to online stock trading applications and crypto exchanges.
-Not just individuals, but also more and more companies are accessing this big and exciting market.
 Giants like Alibaba, Tencent, Baidu are increasingly expanding their reach and ability to innovate thanks to the access to big data and millions of consumers.

 Overview of the fin-tech market in China

 With the development of artificial intelligence, cloud computing, big data, and other technologies, fintech has become the standard configuration for financial institutions and Internet companies.

 In the global wave of fintech development, China’s fintech companies rank among the top in fintech application and innovation activities.

 China has become an important driving force and market for global fintech development.
 According to the 2019 global fintech adoption rates index, the adoption rates of global fintech services increased year by year, from 16% in 2015 to 33% in 2017.